insanity54/RR-Streamer/README.md

 # rr-streamer

-stream to radioreference or wunderground or any other icecast server using linux
+stream to radioreference or wunderground or any other icecast server using headless linux.
+I'm using this to stream Spokane weather radio (NOAA WXL86) to wunderground.com. (http://grimtech.net/noaa-wxl86-radio-stream/)

 ## usage